So many of us don’t have language and I tell the kids you can be the person in your family to bring it back.

 During this three year program, communities across the east coast will connect young First Nations people with Elders, Language Custodians, scientists, poets and musicians, through On Country immersive experiences, to learn about and respond to our original language holders — the Whales.

-Baraya Barray ~ Whale Song will make its way up the east coast in 2025 working with
+Baraya Barray - Whale Song will make its way up the east coast in 2026 working in the following language communities:

 Over 100 First Nations students will learn their community whale story, First Nations environmental and marine knowledges and language in intergenerational knowledge sharing workshops and respond through poetry, song and dance.